SpenceKonde/ATTinyCore/avr/extras/Ref_Makefile.md

 **awk -F. '/att/ {print $1}' ~/Arduino/hardware/ATTinyCore/avr/boards.txt|uniq**

-As noted above however, it is belived that this list is comprehensive.
+As noted above however, it is believed that this list is comprehensive.

 An example of a working Makefile is shown below.
 <br>